Learn how to turn your home into a revenue machine!

 Whether you wish to rent your home a few weeks a year (help pay for your vacation) or all year long, the fact is you need to attract the right guests and be able to command the amount of money that makes it worth it to you.

-These insider tips on how to successfully rent your home as a vacation rental for maximum rental are provided by a friend who is a vacation rental master (see his home here) at getting as much revenue for his properties as possible.
+These insider tips on how to successfully rent your home as a vacation rental for maximum rental are provided by a friend who is a vacation rental primary (see his home here) at getting as much revenue for his properties as possible.

 Just to give you an idea of what’s possible, my friend generated $24,600 USD in revenue simply by renting a small suite in his home over the course of 14 months.